Jflick58/TeachPythonWithMinecraft/README.md

 10. You are ready to start learning Python with Minecraft!
 Bonus: You finished your first lesson on version control, virtual environments, and dependency management! __Good Job!__

+11. Follow the lessons in the Lessons Folder.